Victor Osimhen: 2020–22: First seasons adjustments

-2022–23 season
+2022–23: Breakthrough, Capocannoniere and Serie A title

 On 12 October 2022, Osimhen scored his first Champions League goal with Napoli in a 4–2 win over Ajax, which secured their qualification to the knockout phase.
 On 29 October, he scored his first Serie A hat-trick in a 4–0 win over Sassuolo.
-On 11 November, he scored a goal and assisted another to help Napoli win 2–1 at Atalanta, becoming Nigeria's highest goal scorer in the Italian Serie with 32 goals, and surpassing Simy's record of 31.
+On 11 November, he scored a goal and assisted another to help Napoli win 2–1 at Atalanta, becoming Nigeria's highest goal scorer in the Italian Serie A with 32 goals, and surpassing Simy's record of 31.

 On 13 January 2023, Osimhen scored two and assisted another as Napoli beat Juventus 5–1.
 On 17 February 2023, he scored his 100th career goal to help Napoli win 2–0 at Sassuolo.
 He also became the first ever player in the history of Napoli in the three-point era to score in seven league games in a row.
 In the Champions League round of 16, Osimhen scored three goals over two legs for Napoli against Eintracht Frankfurt, which ended in a 5–0 win on aggregate and a first-time qualification to the quarter-finals.

+On 4 May, he scored the equaliser in a 1–1 draw with Udinese, confirming Napoli as Serie A champions for the first time in 33 years.
+His goal made him the joint-highest goalscoring African in the Serie A alongside George Weah and the African player with the most goals in a single Italian championship season, breaking Samuel Eto'o's record in the process.
+Three days later, he scored the winning goal from a penalty in a 1–0 victory over Fiorentina, to become the highest scoring African player in Serie A with 47 goals, overtaking Weah's record.
+He finished the season as top scorer with 26 goals, to be the first African to achieve this feat.